-This year’s show will celebrate the cultural diversity of our schools and community!
+This year’s show will celebrate Broadway!

 The event is presented by the Cherry Hill Education Foundation, an all-volunteer, non-profit organization dedicated to raising funds to support innovative educational initiatives for students in the Cherry Hill Public Schools.
-Now in its 12th year, the show is the Foundation’s signature fundraising event.
+Now in its 13th year, the show is the Foundation’s signature fundraising event.

-This year’s 16 dancing couples are:
+This year’s dancing couples are:

-Ticket sales will begin in February.
+Ticket sales will begin in late February.
 Tickets are $25 each ($15 for students and senior citizens 55 and over).
 All seats are reserved.

 Since late 2007, the Foundation has raised more than $1,200,000 in grant funding and donations to support educational programming throughout the Cherry Hill School District.
 Grant requests are submitted each year by teachers and administrators.
 Funded grants have ranged from Smart boards, iPads, Chromebooks, and other technology requests to books for classroom and school libraries to climbing walls and outdoor playground equipment.